-Jeanne Daley, a SASH participant of Vermont, is featured in a new article in U.S. News in regards to her overall improvement in health and emotional moral since moving into a SASH residence.
-The article dives into the “what” and “how” of the SASH model, speaking to Daley’s successes since relocating to Vermont after an emotional loss and a physical fall, resulting in two broken bones.
-The article also touches on the possibility of SASH growth into other states for the future Read the full article here.
+SASH participant Jeanne Daley is featured in an article in U.S. News about her overall improvement in health and emotional well-being since moving into a residence where SASH is offered.
+The article dives into the “what” and “how” of the SASH model, speaking specifically to Daley’s successes.
+The article also touches on the interest of several states to replicate SASH within their borders.
+Read the full article here.

 A study published in the national HUD research journal Cityscape identifies the traits of SASH groups (“panels”) that have the biggest bang when it comes to reducing Medicare expenditures.
 Among the findings: Visits to emergency rooms and specialty physicians by SASH participants in nearly all Vermont SASH panels cost less compared to the control group, with statistically significant savings among participants in the early and urban panels who are eligible for both Medicare and Medicaid.
 The study, conducted by RTI, was a deeper analysis of data RTI gathered during its most recent evaluation of SASH.
 Read the study here.